mdkamran-stack/Devops_interview-question-asked_2025/SRE_int.md

 ## What is SLA SLO & SLI

-SLA >> The agrement we make with our clinet,   SLO >> The objevtive your team must hit to meet the agrement.
+SLA >> The agrement we make with our clinet,   SLO >> The objevtive your team must hit to meet the aggrement.
 Sli >> The real numbers on performance.

 ## What is Run book?